mayoff/python-markdown-mathjax/README.md

 If you're using the `markdown` module from a Python program, and it can't load the `mathjax` extension, it will raise a `markdown.MarkdownException` error.

+# No Copyright

+The author of this repository, Rob Mayoff, dedicates the contents of this repository to the public domain, in accordance with the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/). reproduced in the file named COPYRIGHT in this repository.